 • Job performance: Impaired focus, attention, and coordination are significantly impacted by most head injuries.
 These problems can have a profoundly negative impact on job performance.

 • Physical ability: Vertigo, balance issues, headaches, dizziness, and other pain syndromes, heart rate irregularities, digestive issues, and even seizures are just some of the physical problems experienced by those with one or more concussions.

 • Mental health: Mental illness and behavioral disorders including ADHD, anxiety, depression, phobias, PTSD, and addiction are often the end result for many with untreated head injuries.
 Stress and emotional turmoil will very likely cause mental health challenges left untreated.

-Sensitivity to noise and light can also be impacted with a concussion.
+Sensitivity to noise and light can also be impacted by a concussion.
 What was previously an acceptable sound or brightness is now painful or unbearable — usually happening immediately.
 Nausea or vomiting can be a common symptom when exposed to bright lights or loud sounds.
 Another indication is getting fatigued easily and having low energy.
-Dizziness, blurry vision and balance problems, are additional signs that something may be wrong.
+Dizziness, blurry vision, and balance problems, are additional signs that something may be wrong.

 Additional Services You May Need

 ▸ Pediatric Urgent Care

 ▸ Poison Ivy

 ▸ Pre-Employment Physical